-The process merger agencies use if initial concurrence cannot be achieved.
-Please see the MOU Appendix B: Conflict Resolution Process for more information.
+The process used by the Merger Team use if initial concurrence cannot be achieved.
+Please see the MOU Attachment B: Conflict Resolution Process for more information.

 Comprehensive Transportation Plan (CTP)

 A Comprehensive Transportation Plan (CTP) is a long range vision plan for transportation networks defined by the North Carolina General Statutes §136-66.